noamross/comp-disease-dynamics/inst/manuscript.md

 -   Disease structure can reflect underlying pop structure
 -   What diseases should be represented with multiple infections?
 What disease have age-related patterns that may be due to repreated infections?

+## General Notes

+-   Bimodal distributions occur even in the absence of age structure.
+They occur In the transient due to the arrival of new individuals in the space occupied by the recently killed invididuals.
+Total behavior in the face of age divisions with no demographic differences in age strucutre is identical
+-